RudyRSDev/mpcb_lethal_pack/profile/BepInEx/plugins/NotAtomicBomb-TerminalApi/README.md

 It allows you to create and add them whenever you want in your code as it will automatically add the keywords when it is safe to do so.

-See [Test Plugin](https://github.com/NotAtomicBomb/TerminalApi/blob/main/TestPlugin/Plugin.cs) [Time Command](https://github.com/NotAtomicBomb/TimeCommand/blob/main/TimeTerminalCommand/Plugin.cs/) mod for an example case of this api.
+See [Test Plugin](https://github.com/NotAtomicBomb/TerminalApi/blob/main/TestPlugin/Plugin.cs) and [Time Command](https://github.com/NotAtomicBomb/TimeCommand/blob/main/TimeTerminalCommand/Plugin.cs/) mod for an example case of this api.

 ## Installation